 - Imogen Cunningham speech, 1968 May 18

-- Image Gallery items from other collections related to Cunningham, Imogen
+- Image and Media Gallery items from other collections related to Cunningham, Imogen

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Imogen Cunningham, 1975 June 9, Archives of American Art, Smithsonian Institution.